PriNova/codypy/README.md

 - Python 3.7+
 - `asyncio` library
-- The Cody Agent CLI binary at https://github.com/sourcegraph/cody/releases
+- The Cody Agent CLI binary will be downloaded automatically based on the OS and architecture from https://github.com/sourcegraph/cody/releases

 ## Installation
 ### Linux